 2012: adoption of Directive establishing minimum standards on the rights, support and protection of victims of crime

-2013: Erasmus+ provides students with disabilities with additional financial support to cover disability-related expenses when studying or following a training in another EU country.
+2013: Erasmus+ provides students with disabilities with additional financial support to cover disability-related expenses when studying or following a training in another EU country

 2014: adoption of the pre-conditions on de-institutionalisation, accessibility and non-discrimination in the regulation on the European Structural and Investment Funds

+2015: the UN Committee on the Rights of Persons with Disabilities reviewed the implementation of the CRPD by the EU

 2016: adoption of the Directive on the accessibility of the websites and mobile applications of public sector bodies

-2018: All EU countries are part of the UN Convention on the Rights of Persons with disabilities.
+2018: all EU Member States are part of the UN Convention on the Rights of Persons with disabilities

 2018: revision of the Audiovisual Media Services Directive resulting in strengthening legal obligation of States to ensure accessibility of televised broadcasts and on-demand services

-2018: adoption of the European Electronic Communications Code ensuring equivalent access and choice for persons with disabilities to telecommunication services, including to the single European emergency number 112.
+2018: adoption of the European Electronic Communications Code ensuring equivalent access and choice for persons with disabilities to telecommunication services, including to the single European emergency number 112

-2018: The EU became part of the Marrakech Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities in order to grant certain copyright exemptions to create accessible versions of printed material.
+2018: the EU becomes part of the Marrakech Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities in order to grant certain copyright exemptions to create accessible versions of printed material

 2019: adoption of the European Accessibility Act: 2019 is a milestone as the EU adopted the long time expected European Accessibility Act.
 It is an EU Directive aiming to improving the functioning of the internal market for accessible products and services, by removing barriers created by divergent rules in Member States.
-It covers Smartphones, tablets and computers ; Ticketing machines and check-in machines; Televisions and TV programmes ; Banking and ATMs ; E-books, and Online shopping websites and mobile applications.
+It covers S-smartphones, tablets and computers ; ticketing machines and check-in machines; televisions and TV programmes ; banking and ATMs ; e-books and online shopping websites and mobile applications.

+2021: adoption of the European Disability Rights Strategy 2021-2030

 Part 4 - What are your rights in the EU?